 - Exhale and lower the barbell in the starting position.
 Your spine and head should be neutral until you return the bar to the floor.

 Recommended reps and sets: Start with light weights during the first couple of sets and perform five to eight reps each.
-And then increase the load in your following sets and perform two to four reps.
+Then, increase the load in your following sets and perform two to four reps.

 2. Bent-Over Barbell Row